5G: From Myth to Reality

 Tel: +33 4 92 94 42 00

-This event will offer a unique opportunity to raise today's open questions on 5G.
+This event offered a unique opportunity to raise today's open questions on 5G.

 Dear ETSI Summit Participant,

-As Official Online TV Partner to ETSI for the 2016 Summit ‘5G: From Myth to Reality’, TelecomTV will be on site in Sophia Antipolis on 21 April, filming a series of executive interviews and features from this key industry event.
+As Official Online TV Partner to ETSI for the 2016 Summit ‘5G: From Myth to Reality’, TelecomTV was on site in Sophia Antipolis on 21 April, filming a series of executive interviews and features from this key industry event.

 We would very much like you to help shape the debate and take part in our programming and as such would like to invite you to join TelecomTV for an executive interview during the event.